bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 in the current window, or use TAB to first select multiple files and then hit ENTER to edit all the selected files.
 To open the selected file(s) in a new tab, rather than the current window, use `Control-t` instead of ENTER.
-Similarly use `Control-x` or `Control-v` to open file selections in new horizontal or vertical splits.
+Similarly, use `Control-x` or `Control-v` to open file selections in new horizontal or vertical splits.

 ### Example key mapping